 You can also find your nearest driving theory test centre here.

 If you don’t have an email address, you’ll need to book over the phone.
 Call 0300 200 1122 Monday to Friday, 8am to 4pm; or – if you live in Northern Ireland – call 0345 600 6700 Monday to Friday, 8am to 4pm.

 It’s possible to reschedule a theory test, as long as you give 3 working days’ notice, and you won’t be charged.
 Be mindful of Sundays and bank holidays though.

-A theory test will only put you back £23, and unlike the practical driving test, which is more expensive on evenings, weekends and bank holidays, the price is always the same.
+A driving theory test for a car will set you back £23.
+Unlike the practical driving test – which is more expensive on evenings, weekends and bank holidays – the price is always the same.

 There are separate rates if you’re learning to drive in a different vehicle.
 And it'll cost more if you’re taking an extended test for disqualified drivers.
 You can see the driving test costs for all vehicles here, or the fees in Northern Ireland here.